 Your running shoes must be able to sufficiently provide cushioning for your feet, and protect your knees by absorbing shock.

 Durability is also another big consideration when buying your first running shoes; you must never buy running shoes based on the brand name or how nice they look.

 When searching for the best running shoes for heavy female runners or overweight people, you will be disappointed to learn that your choice is very limited.

-Most running shoes on the market are for the runners who are already in shape.
-Maybe things will change in the coming years, but right now, manufactures mostly cater to fit people.
+Most running shoes on the market are for runners who are already in shape.
+Maybe things will change in the coming years, but right now, manufacturers mostly cater to fit people.

 The best running shoes for overweight runners

 The top running shoes for overweight runners that will give you the smoothest and most comfortable ride are either HOKA ONE ONE women’s Clifton 5 running shoe or Brooks Ghost 11, depending on your budget.
 Both are great shoes, the only difference is that one is cheaper than the other.

 As you lose weight you can make better decisions on how to buy running shoes by following this guide on choosing the perfect running shoes.

 There will be days when running will be hard.
 On other days you’ll be too sore to run.
 Then there will also be days when you will lose motivation to run.